MMachado05/3902_Project/README.md

 - P3: **Relevant.** Relevant Tasks are those that are not crucial but must be completed.

-- P4: **Enhancments.** Enhancments are tasks not required for a Sprint, but if time allows can be implemented.
+- P4: **Enhancements.** Enhancements are tasks not required for a Sprint, but if time allows can be implemented.

 ## Communication